zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-09_en-US_PHOTONICS_SPINOFFS.md

 ### 18.1 Summary

 RTM-based photonics offers a potentially transformative approach to light capture, concentration, and conversion.
-The core insight—using topological gradients to direct photons regardless of incident angle or wavelength—could significantly improve:
+The core insight, using topological gradients to direct photons regardless of incident angle or wavelength, could significantly improve:

 | Application | Current Limitation | RTM Solution |
 |-------------|-------------------|--------------|